Good afternoon, friends, music lovers, thrill seekers, conversation.

 A lot of it was just myth.

-The deaths, the destruction, all of the stuff in the Superdome, the toxic soup that was the water that had flooded New Orleans.
+The deaths, the destruction, all of the stuff in the superdome, the toxic soup that was the water that had flooded New Orleans.

-All of this was uh was bogus.
+All of this was bogus.

-For example, the lawyer for a Marine being investigated in the deaths of two dozen civilians in Haditha described the event as tragic, but denied that innocent people were killed intentionally.
+For example, the lawyer for a Marine being investigated in the deaths of two dozen civilians in Haditha described the event as tragic but denied that innocent people were killed intentionally.

 He said the troops followed military rules of engagement.

-Lawyer Neil Puckett said uh Sunday that Staff Sergeant Frank Waterich, 26, told him that several civilians were killed after the bombing when his squad pursued insurgents firing at them from inside a house.
+Lawyer Neil Puckett said Sunday that Staff Sergeant Frank Waterich, 26, told him that several civilians were killed after the bombing when his squad pursued insurgents firing at them from inside a house.

 Puckett quoted the sergeant as describing a house-to-house search that went wrong and resulted in unintended civilian deaths.